 - unexplained, persistent pelvic and/or back pain

-It’s important to note that, whilst cervical screening is not a test for cervical cancer, it can detect abnormalities in the cells of the cervix that can lead to cancer.
+It’s important to note that, whilst cervical screening is not a test for cervical cancer, it can detect abnormalities that can lead to cancer.

 How Often Is Cervical Screening Done?

 Unlike on the NHS, which only offers cervical screening every 3-5 years once you reach the age of 25, Dr Penman recommends that if you are sexually active and over 20 years, that you come for a cervical smear every 3 years.

 Under 20 years, generally the virus that is thought to cause cervical changes, the Human Papilloma Virus (HPV), is transient and the body is capable of clearing it.
 It is the persistence of this virus that leads to the changes in the cervix that can lead onto cervical cancer.

 If you have your cervical smear conducted on the NHS, you’ll hear the result within 2-6 weeks.
 Regardless of your age, if your test results are abnormal the NHS will re-check the results and may retest, but then only invite you back for testing after 1-5 years.

 However, if you choose to have the smear done privately with Dr Penman, you’ll hear the results within 10 days.

 If there are any details that require discussion regarding your cervical smear test result, Dr Penman will ring you and discuss the findings with you and invite you back for a follow-up consultation where he can discuss them further and recommend any further treatment if this is necessary.

 Approximately 1 in 20 cervical screening tests show cervical changes.
 The majority will not lead to cancer as the cells will return to normal over time.
 However, in some cases, the cells will remain abnormal and require treatment to ensure that they do not become cancerous.
 Should your test show abnormal results, Dr Penman will advise you and arrange further treatment if required.